auluspersiusflaccus/bookbot/README.md

-# This is the first project built in the boot.dev cursus.
-# It is a bookbot.
+BookBot is my first project!